How To Visit Queenstown on a Budget

 While Skyline does offer a fantastic stargazing experience for $99, the stars are out and putting on a show that’s out of this world every single night.
 Find a spot outside of town like Moke Lake where the light pollution is limited and take the time to observe the beauty of our solar system.
 If you’re wanting a simple video on how to find North and South with the stars, click here!

 Disc Golf in the Queenstown Gardens

-Grab a frisbee from either of our hostels, $5 for all day hire and tackle the 18 hole disc golf course if you're down for a bit of "friendly" competition between yourselves.
+Grab a frisbee for $5 for all day hire and tackle the 18 hole disc golf course if you're down for a bit of "friendly" competition between yourselves.
 The gardens themselves are a quiet haven away from the busyness of Queenstown for those that would like some downtime.

 Invest in an Experience

 Okay, we’re not suggesting a trip to see Mr Vuitton down on the lakefront but since you’ve come all this way you might as well do one thing that costs a little bit more!
 Some of our top recommendations include jet-boating, the Skyline gondola and luge, ziplining, skydiving, bungy jumping or a trip to Milford Sound with Real Journeys.